-As part of the VITDALIZE UK Trial, you will be asked for your consent to provide optional blood samples at up to 3 additional time points.
+As part of the VITDALIZE UK Trial, you will be asked to consent for your relative/friend/patient to provide some optional blood samples at up to 3 additional time points.
 This would be for future approved research assessing the effects of vitamin D treatment on vitamin D pathway and markers of immune function.
 This would mean providing blood samples (25-30 ml; equivalent to 2 tablespoons) on days 0, 5 and 12.
-The samples will be collected by the research team and initially stored at the hospital, they will then be transported to the University of Birmingham for storage and analysis by the Chief Investigator.
+The samples will be collected by the research team and initially stored at the hospital; they will then be transported to the University of Birmingham for storage and analysis by the Chief Investigator.
 More information relating to what happens to your samples can be found below in 'what will happen to any samples I give?'
-If you would prefer not to provide these blood samples, it will not affect their participation in VITDALIZE UK.
+If you would prefer that your relative/friend/patient not provide these blood samples, it will not affect their participation in VITDALIZE UK.